GrandadEvans/cypress-mailpit/README.md

 ## Work in progress (folked 2023-12-02 - working on it gradually)

+## Point to note

+* Mailpit works on port 8025, not 8090
+* Mailpit will also need installing on you system (I've yet to look to see if I can simple include it as a dependency)

+## Current State

+* mpGetMailsBySubject() - working
+* mpFirst() - working
+* mpGetHtml() - working
+* mpDeleteAll() - working

+## Plans

+* Create a repository so that people can use any mail program they like (MailHog, Mailpit etc), and just switch out the binding
+* Write proxy functions so that others can simple install it and use it as a drop-in replacement for cypress-mailhog
+* Continue converting functions to mailpit
+* Write tests (currently I'm writing it and using my dev project for the tests)
+* ...

+## Original readme, with a few alterations
 A collection of useful Cypress commands for Mailpit 🐗.

 This package supports TypeScript out of the box.